Your Repo. Your Results.¶

 6. What if a finding is wrong?¶

 False positives exist.
-Drift is at 97.3% precision — which means roughly 1 in 37 findings may be inaccurate.
+Drift is at 77% strict / 95% lenient precision — which means some findings may need human judgment.

 If you spot one: